-- Demonstrate analytic skills related to the interpretation of different academic texts on current issues by applying a variety of reading strategies to respond to exam questions or group discussions; these strategies will include recognizing the meaning of new words in context, scanning and skimming, making inferences, understanding cohesion within sentences, and recognizing the organizational structure of academic texts. - 2.
-Write a well-structured comprehensive summary to demonstrate understanding of main ideas, important details, tone and purpose of the writer, historical, cultural and political impacts of texts without plagiarism. - 3.
-Write a paraphrase that accurate relates information from an academic text without plagiarizing the original source. - 4.
-Understand, produce, and use in writing vocabulary words selected from texts in a vocabulary log that includes: part of speech, stress/syllable, meaning, and word forms.
+- 1. Demonstrate analytic skills related to the interpretation of different academic texts on current issues by applying a variety of strategies to respond to exam questions or group discussions; these strategies will include recognizing the meaning of new words or concepts in context, scanning, skimming, making inferences, understanding cohesion, and/or recognizing the organizational structure - 2.
+Write a well-structured comprehensive summary (without plagiarism) to demonstrate understanding of main ideas, important details, author's tone, author's purpose, and historical, cultural and political impacts of texts. - 3.
+Write a paraphrase that accurately relates information from a text without plagiarizing the original source. - 4.
+Understand, produce, and use in writing vocabulary words selected from texts in a vocabulary log that includes part of speech, stress/syllable, meaning, and word forms.
 The words selected should be of an academic nature. - 5.
-Participate in class discussions, jigsaw readings, and short presentations based on selected texts about American History or Literature, Social Science, or other academic based reading.
+Participate in class discussions, jigsaw readings, and short presentations based on selected texts about American history or literature, social science, or other academic-based texts.
 Presentations must include a PowerPoint/Prezi or other visual aids that further research the topic with citations and no plagiarism.